rfuzzo/MWSE/docs/source/apis/timer.md

 Creates a timer that will finish the next frame.
 It defaults to the next simulation frame.

+!!! tip
+	It's recommended to study the [Object Lifetimes](../guides/object-lifetimes.md) guide.
+It describes how to safely use [tes3reference](../types/tes3reference.md) objects inside timer callbacks.

 ```lua
 local timer = timer.delayOneFrame(callback, type)
 ```